terasakisatoshi/MySample.jl/README.md

 ```

-If you use git HTTPS protocol, set argument `ssh=false`.
+If you use git with HTTPS protocol, set argument `ssh=false`.

 - Run this script: